carandp/ICPC/README.md

 # 🏆 Competitive Programming Repository

 Welcome to my **Competitive Programming** repository!
-Here you’ll find my solutions to problems from various platforms, contests, and practice lists.
-This is my personal journey of sharpening algorithmic thinking, problem-solving skills, and writing clean, efficient code.
+Here you’ll find my solutions to problems from various contests.
+This is my journey in improving algorithmic thinking and problem-solving skills.

 ---